-People severely underestimate the workload of a grade 12 student.
-Spending most of your day in a routine classroom while juggling marks and after-school activities can be overwhelming.
+People underestimate the workload of a grade 12 student; spending most of your day in classes while juggling assignments, your personal life and for some a part-time job, can be overwhelming.

-Not to mention, high school seniors probably have to make the biggest decisions of their life; figuring out what to do after graduation.
+Not to mention, high school seniors have to make one of the biggest decisions of their life; figuring out what to do after graduation.

-It’s a stressful time.
-It can also be tempting to leave your decision to the last minute.
+It’s a stressful time and it can be tempting to leave your decision to the last minute.

-I remember thinking that maybe in the spur of the moment I’ll have some clarity and choose what I really want to do.
+I remember thinking that maybe in the spur of the moment I’ll have some clarity on what I really want to do.
 The truth is, spur-of-the-moment decisions are for things like trying new foods, or where to vacation for the summer.

-There are so many programs and so many options out there.
-Make sure you’re prepared by doing the research because there’s nothing worse than finding a program that you really want to do in a different university after accepting an offer to another.
+There are so many programs and options out there, so it is important you’re prepared by doing the research.
+It would be frustrating to find a program that you really like at a different university after accepting an offer to another.

-This is probably not new to many students but the Ontario Universities Info (OUInfo) is a great way to start your search.
-But, you should be sure to really look into the program and not just graze the top.
-Try looking for career options with that degree and see if there are any jobs that interest you.
+Ontario Universities Info (OUInfo) is a great way to start your search—be sure to really look into the program and not just graze the top.
+Also, try looking for career options with that degree and see if there are any jobs that interest you.

-Making big decisions takes time.
-And what you were thinking one week will probably change the next week.
-Give yourself time to think about all the options available to you—this allows you to think thoroughly about all the pros and cons.
+Making big decisions takes time, and it's possible that what you were thinking one week will change the next.
+It's important you give yourself time to think about all the options available to you—this allows you to think thoroughly about all the pros and cons.

-A helpful tip: filter the list down to your top choices before your senior year to make it easier for yourself when you start applying to universities.
+A helpful tip: filter the list down to your top choices before your senior year to make it easier for when you start applying to universities.

-3. There is more to a university than their programs
+3. There is more to university than programs

 There are many factors to take in, such as clubs and activities, off-campus housing, commuting, co-op, scholarships, and much more when considering what university to attend.

 It's important to remember that university is a time for both learning and experiencing.
 Look into the activities, facilities and communities offered at the universities you are considering.
 Don't know where to start?
 Check out six things to research about potential universities.

-Hopefully that encourages some of you to start researching.
-Even if you're a post-grad student thinking about graduate school, start your research ASAP!
+I hope this encourages some of you to start researching potential post-secondary institutions.
+Even if you're a post-grad student thinking about graduate school, I recommend you start your research ASAP!